 - Cast iron gives such a nice crisp golden edge (but it can be a little temperamental and more tricky to work with.
 Pretty easy to get used to though).

-- A skillet seems to cook them the most even but the only drawback is you can’t fit that many.
+- A skillet seems to cook the homemade buttermilk pancakes the most even, but the only drawback is you can’t fit that many.

 Try out each and see what is your favorite or use what you have.